joergschwarzwaelder/hhc2022/Objective-15/README.md

 This objective is about getting familiar with finding information on a blockchain, here especially the definition of a smart contract.

-We objective is to find the KringleCoin smart contract definition in the blockchain using the Blockchain Explorer.
+The objective is to find the KringleCoin smart contract definition in the blockchain using the Blockchain Explorer.

 We were able to find in block #1 the definition of the KringleCoin contract: